 Do you have any memorable traveling stories to share?

-What’s your favorite thing about Italian culture?
+What’s your favorite thing about European culture (Italian, French, Spanish or British)?

 What is your best advice to students embarking on their first study abroad experience?